-On 20-21 June, the lead Committee in the European Parliament (EP), the Legal Affairs Committee, will vote on its Report on Copyright in the Digital Single Market Directive.
-This vote is crucial to ensure that in the near future we will be able to enjoy the Internet, as we know and use it today.
-In order to save your Internet we need to convince the Members of the European Parliament (MEPs) before 20 June to delete the Article 13 censorship machine in this copyright Directive.
+UPDATED ON 22 JUNE: On 20 June, the lead Committee in the European Parliament (EP), the Legal Affairs Committee, voted on its Report on Copyright in the Digital Single Market Directive.
+This vote was an important step to ensure that in the near future we will be able to enjoy the Internet, as we know and use it today.
+However it did not deliver the hoped for result and the fight continues.
+In order to save your Internet we need to convince the Members of the European Parliament (MEPs) before 4 July to delete the Article 13 censorship machine in this copyright Directive (read more here).
 That’s why you need to act now: email, call or tweet using our tools to your national MEPs, to convince them to push back against Article 13 and to call on them to encourage their colleagues to join the fight.

 We’ll briefly set out below what’s at stake if we fail to stop Article 13, what the state of play is in terms of the procedure, and why we believe that your voice can have a real impact.